Neural Feature Learning in Function Space: Notations and Preliminaries

 Such characteristic allows us to discuss theoretical properties and algorithmic implementations in a unified notation.
 In our later developments, we will state both theoretical results and algorithms designs using the same notation of distribution, say, $P_{X, Y}$.
 This $P_{X, Y}$ corresponds to the underlying distribution in theoretical analyses, and represents the corresponding empirical distribution in algorithm implementations.

-\begin{remark} Note that for finite $\cZ$, $\spc{\cZ}$ is a space with dimension $|\cZ|$.
+\begin{remark} Note that for finite $\cZ$, $\spc{\cZ}$ is a space with a finite dimension $|\cZ|$.
 Therefore, we can choose a basis of $\spc{\cZ}$ and represent each feature as corresponding coefficient vectors in Euclidean space $\mathbb{R}^{|\cZ|}$.
-Similarly, we can represent operators on functional spaces as matrices.
-Such conventions have been introduced and adopted in previous works, e.g., \citep{huang2019universal, xu2022information}, which we summarize in \appref{app:notation} for completeness and comparisons. \end{remark}
+Similarly, we can represent operators on function spaces as matrices.
+Such conventions have been introduced and adopted in previous works, e.g., \citep{HuangMWZ2024, xu2022information}, which we summarize in \appref{app:notation:finite} for completeness and comparisons. \end{remark}